junxit/us-congress-bills-119/metadata.md

 - 2025-02-27 — Introduced in House
 - 2025-02-27 — Referred to the Committee on Financial Services, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2025-02-27 — Referred to the Committee on Financial Services, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2025-03-05 — Committee Consideration and Mark-up Session Held
+- 2025-03-05 — Ordered to be Reported (Amended) by the Yeas and Nays: 48 - 0.
+- 2025-03-27 — Committee on Foreign Affairs discharged.
+- 2025-03-27 — Committee on Foreign Affairs discharged.
+- 2025-03-27 — Placed on the Union Calendar, Calendar No. 35.
+- 2025-03-27 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+119-48, Part I.
+- 2025-03-27 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+119-48, Part I.